When I think of Norway I think of strength and beauty.

 It truly is a magnificent experience.

-Sadly this was our last day, so we decided to keep it easy and explore more of the city centre.
-By this point our feet were aching after spending hours at the museums yesterday.
+Sadly this was my last day, so I decided to keep it easy and explore more of the city centre.
+By this point my feet were aching after spending hours at the museums yesterday.

 Totally worth it!